HUZIBRO/CardioCare-Predicting-Heart-Disease-Risk-with-Machine-Learning/README.md

 # CardioCare-Predicting-Heart-Disease-with-Data-Analysis

-A complete Exploratory Data Analysis on Heart Disease Dataset and then visualizing the insights and information found from the the dataset , then creating our Machine Learning Classification Model of Logistic Regression and will predict the test data and future values of patients and see through our Model if they are Heart Disease Patients or not
+- Performed Complete Data Analysis on the Heart Disease Dataset.
+- Utitlized Pandas, Numpy Library for Analysisng the Data and data manipulation.
+- Performed Data Visualization using seaborn, Matplotlib Libraries.
+- Implemented Machine Learning Model of Logistic Regression.
+- Trained and tested the Model and got above 90% Accuracy in it.
+- Evaluated the model Performance using different evaluation metrics such as Accuracy score, confusion matrix and Classification report.